WelSimLLC/welsim.github.io/collections/_posts/2025-03-10-defining-multi-layered-composite-structure-in-finite-element-analysis.md

 </p>

 ## Conclusion
-This blog  demonstrates the definition of a multi-layer shell structure and the associated material properties.
+This blog demonstrates how to define a multi-layer shell structure and its associated material properties in WELSIM.
 This is the first step in composite material analysis.
-WELSIM makes it easy and quick to define multi-layer structures.
+WELSIM makes it quick and easy to define multi-layer structures with its prowess.
 This feature has been implemented in the 2025R2 development version and will continue to be optimized in future versions.

 ---
 <small>